niolabs/docs/docs/service-design-patterns/environment-variables.md

 DB_PASS: password
 ```

-In your blocks and services, you can use `[[ DB_HOST ]]` as the database host and be assured that when you are running n.io locally you aren't talking to the production database.
+In your blocks and services, you can use `[[ DB_HOST ]]` as the database host and be assured that when you are running {{ book.product }} locally you aren't talking to the production database.

 See the [Deployment](/deployment) section for more information.

 ## Setting Environment Variables

-n.io environment variables are slightly different than operating system environment variables. n.io environment variables can also be set by operation system environment variables.
-This can be useful when running n.io using Docker, systemd, or some other process manager where you can pass environment variables to the process.
+{{ book.product }} environment variables are slightly different than operating system environment variables. {{ book.product }} environment variables can also be set by operation system environment variables.
+This can be useful when running {{ book.product }} using Docker, systemd, or some other process manager where you can pass environment variables to the process.

 In general, environment variables can be sourced from two places: